holzeis/chainedvoting/README.md

 Eventually, this results into a chained voting, meaning that specific persons can vote with lent votes, if the vote is within the agreed dates..

+## project modelling

+ 1. We will use https://www.draw.io/ for our additional software documentation
+ 2. We will provide all our models as an editable xml and also as an image file

 ## Applied on the blockchain:

  1. Lending a vote: Available dates & representatives are picked and placed as chaincode onto the blockchain.